 Georgia Tech's Information Security team is dedicated to protecting Georgia Tech users and resources from potential attacks.
 This information will provide users with the resources necessary to secure themselves and their computers and help provide a safe computing environment.

-|Change Your Password Frequently
+Change Your Password Frequently

 Just as you are required to change your Georgia Tech password every 120 days, a good security practice to get in to is to change the login password on your machine(s) frequently as well.

-Due to recent changes in our SLA with McAfee, OIT is no longer distributing McAfee Virus Scan Enterprise.
 OIT recommends Microsoft Security Essentials for their virus protection for Windows machines (If you are running Windows 8, you do not need to install any virus scan software, Security Essentials is pre-installed).

 You can download the software free of charge from here.